LPG charts path to zero emissions across the NT by 2045

 "It's also a saving to taxpayers.
 We have made it clear to governments that we are not seeking any funds to aid LPG's transition... no handouts, subsidies, project funding or the like.
 The industry will simply get on with the new technologies.

-"All we need is a level playing field.
+"All we want is a level playing field.
 That is, recognition and inclusion of rLPG and rDME technologies in the array of government considerations, programs and mechanisms on the same footing as Hydrogen and Biomethane.
 This will enable Australian homeowners and businesses to choose the path to zero that best suits them.

 "The closed-loop processes involved in taking CO2 from the atmosphere, either through biowastes or via synthetic gas replacements, to make rLPG and rDME means there is no need to find or buy carbon offsets.